jstirnaman/c4l-social-ipynb/README.md

 c4l-social-ipynb
 An iPython Notebook for analyzing social feeds, specifically Code4Lib Conference social activity.
+This is what the notebook will look like when you open it:

 ## You'll need to install these modules if you want to use them.
 e.g. From the command line: pip install matplotlib